loueradun/GamestreamLauncher/README.md

 ﻿GamestreamLauncher is a simpler launcher application to help assist with operations to be completed before and after your gamestream session.

+Release notes 1.3.1:
+Fix issues saving current monitor info when only using a single display.

 Release notes 1.3.0:
 Fix bug causing launcher to not restore state when session is terminated from the gamestream menu.
 Issue #3
 Add ability to set a an image or looping video as the wallpaper.